Link2004tw/quantum-energy-contracts/docs/Contract functions.md

 - Throws `Error` if `address` is not a valid Ethereum address (checked via `ethers.isAddress`).
 - Throws custom errors from `handleContractError`, such as:
+    - `InvalidPartyAddress`: If `address` is the zero address.
     - `PartyAlreadyAuthorized`: If the address is already authorized.
-    - `MaxAuthorizedPartiesReached`: If the maximum number of authorized parties is reached.
+    - `MaxAuthorizedPartiesReached`: If the maximum number of authorized parties (100) is reached.
     - `OwnableUnauthorizedAccount`: If the caller is not the contract owner.
     - `EnforcedPause`: If the contract is paused.
-- Throws `Error` for other transaction failures (e.g., insufficient funds).
+- Throws `Error` for transaction failures (e.g., insufficient funds).

 ### Usage Example